SinghPoras/Spotify-Clone/README.md

 - The page is responsive for mobile phones, tablets, laptops/PCs, or any other bigger resolution device.

 Website Link : [SpotifyClonePorasSingh](https://www.spotifyporassingh.freewebhostmost.com)

+Note: I have not uploaded Songs folder in the Github Repository.